zavalalabs/zavalalabs.github.io/_posts/2026-04-01-EV-Charging-Optimization-in-Colorado.md

 This isn't a theoretical comparison.
 The ChargePoint data covers October 2024 through March 2026 an amazing 127 sessions across five operators and a dozen locations in the Denver-Boulder-Fort Collins corridor.
 The Electrify America data runs October 2024 through January 2026, 26 sessions at five Colorado locations.
 Same car, same roads, 17 months of real receipts.
 Its also worth noting that I also have an Electrify America subscription, to try and unlock lower per kWh cost rates.

+> Both providers suffer from consistent logouts on Android, meaning you have  to sign back into your apps sometimes multiple times a month.
+And ChargePointly enjoys letting you know that terms of service have been updated.
+If they actually were updated, who knows?
+Do you have the time to check that when you are pulling up to charge?
+While Electrify America, whoooo!
+That app loves to log all the way out and fail to pass NFC at chargers sometimes.

 Also worth calling out before we get into the numbers: this entire dataset is built on 100% public charging.
 No home charging at all during this window.
 Part of that was a deliberate choice to see what the public network could actually handle.
 Part of it is a practical reality that does not come up enough in EV reviews.
 The cable that comes with the Solterra from the dealership is a standard 120V Level 1 cord, and in my experience those cables are too short to be useful unless you can charge in a garage.
 If your home is not pre-wired for a 240V EV circuit and you do not have a garage setup, that factory cable is not going to cut it for daily driving.
 Getting a proper home Level 2 setup means either having a pre-wired garage or bringing in an electrician to run new service.
 Not everyone has that option.
 This whole experiment was built around what it looks like when you rely entirely on public infrastructure instead.

 **ChargePoint (Oct 2024–Mar 2026): 127 sessions. ~3,373 kWh paid + 22 kWh free. ~$1,899 spent.**